dendronhq/dendron-site/vault/dendron.topic.graph-view.md

 ### Dendron: Show Schema Graph

 Show your note schemas visually in a graph.
+Schemas will be labelled by their `title` attribute.
+If `title` is not set, default to its `id`.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/graphs.show-schema.gif)